 When people think of crochet thread, they often think of vintage crochet.
-However, thread is still a popular fiber option for crocheters, even as thicker yarns have become more widely available and thus increasingly popular.
-People use thread crochet to make doilies and mandalas, crochet jewelry and filet crochet art.
+However, the thread is still a popular fiber option for crocheters, even as thicker yarns have become more widely available and thus increasingly popular.
+People use thread crochet to make doilies and mandalas, crochet jewelry, and filet crochet art.
 Those who are ambitious can use thread to make large projects, even detailed crochet blankets.
-If you love this aspect of the craft, then you may be wondering where you should... purchase crochet thread.
-This guide helps.
+If you love this aspect of the craft, then you may be wondering where you should purchase crochet thread.
+Read on and find out.

 01 of 05

 Make Sure You Understand Thread Sizes

 Before you buy crochet thread, it's important to understand all about it.
 The biggest thing to know is how to choose the right thread size.

 With yarn, the bigger the number, the thicker the yarn; the opposite is true with thread.
 With crochet thread, a size five is thicker than a size 30.
 If you want to work with crochet thread but you aren't very used to it, you'll want to start with a thicker thread, which means lower numbers.